Dolev–Yao model: The algebraic model

 Cryptographic primitives are modeled by abstract operators.
 For example, asymmetric encryption for a user $x$ is represented by the encryption function $E_x$ and the decryption function $D_x$.
 Their main properties are that their composition is the identity function ($D_x E_x = E_x D_x = 1$) and that an encrypted message $E_x(M)$ reveals nothing about $M$.
 Unlike in the real world, the adversary can neither manipulate the encryption's bit representation nor guess the key.
 The attacker may, however, re-use any messages that have been sent and therefore become known.
 The attacker can encrypt or decrypt these with any keys he knows, to forge subsequent messages.

 A protocol is modeled as a set of sequential runs, alternating between queries (sending a message over the network) and responses (obtaining a message from the network).

 Remark

 The symbolic nature of the Dolev–Yao model makes it more manageable than computational models and accessible to algebraic methods but potentially less realistic.
 However, both kinds of models for cryptographic protocols have been related.
-Also, symbolic models are very well suited to show that a protocol is broken, rather than secure, under the given assumptions about the attackers capabilities.
+Also, symbolic models are very well suited to show that a protocol is broken, rather than secure, under the given assumptions about the attacker's capabilities.